Geotab/curve/README.md

 ```

 ## Speed data reduction
 A speed dataset was collected and passed through the curve logic algorithm using the vertical distance calculation.
-Special logic is implemneted around points value of 0, where those points are always saved.
+Special logic is implemented around points value of 0, where those points are always saved.
 The green line indicates the original data, and the blue dots indicate the points which are kept after the algorithm reduced the dataset.
 The original dataset had 1116 points and was reduced to 148 points, a reduction of over 85%.

 ![alt text](images/speed_reduction.png "Speed reduction")